-Nearly 20% of all incoming students at Immaculata are enrolled in the Undecided Program.
+Nearly 20% of all incoming students at Immaculata have an undeclared major.

-And, almost 75% of students nation-wide change their majors at least once during their college career.
+Almost 75% of students nationwide change majors at least once.

 Now is the perfect opportunity to explore.
 You can look at areas of interest before you make a commitment.
 Here is how to get started: